-The Obsessive-Compulsive Disorder Center is one of only two residential treatment centers in the United States specializing in the treatment of males and females age 18 and older with severe obsessive-compulsive disorder (OCD), obsessive-compulsive (OC) and related disorders such as trichotillomania and body dysmorphic disorder and other anxiety disorders (e.g., generalized anxiety disorder, panic disorder, agoraphobia, and social anxiety disorder).
+The Obsessive-Compulsive Disorder Center is one of only two residential treatment centers in the United States specializing in the treatment of males and females age 18 and older with severe obsessive-compulsive disorder (OCD), obsessive-compulsive (OC) and related disorders such as trichotillomania and body dysmorphic disorder and other anxiety disorders (i.e., generalized anxiety disorder, panic disorder, agoraphobia, social anxiety disorder, and post-traumatic stress disorder).
 Located on a 22-acre site about a half-mile east of the hospital's Oconomowoc campus, the center can accommodate up to 28 patients and features expansive treatment and living areas.

 Prior to admission, an initial telephone screening is conducted by admissions staff and then reviewed by the key clinical and medical staff.
 Based on this review, a recommendation is made for the appropriate level of care.
 On admission, a comprehensive evaluation, which includes a battery of assessments to ascertain the patient's medical, emotional, educational, developmental and social history, is conducted.
-This detailed assessment also includes administration of Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) self-report and creation of a graduated exposure hierarchy based on the patient's unique concerns.
+This detailed assessment also includes administration of Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) creation of a graduated exposure hierarchy based on the patient's unique concerns.

-Upon admission, each patient is assigned to a core clinical team consisting of a psychiatrist, psychologist, behavioral specialist (BS), nurse, therapist, and residential care specialist (RCS).
+Upon admission, each patient is assigned to a core clinical team consisting of a psychiatrist, psychologist, behavioral specialist, nurse, therapist, and residential counselor.
 Members of the core clinical team conduct a detailed assessment, develop the treatment goals and exposure hierarchy, then facilitate and monitor the patient's progress.
-Treatment goals are accomplished through a program consisting of individual sessions and group psychotherapy.
+Treatment goals are accomplished through a program consisting of individual work sessions and group psychotherapy.
 The center's staff uses a strict cognitive-behavioral approach and a graduated exposure hierarchy for each individual.
 For OCD, the main emphasis is Exposure and Ritual Prevention (ERP).
-In addition to ERP, other evidence-based CBT and cognitive strategies and dialectical behavior therapy skills are also taught.
+In addition to ERP, cognitive strategies and dialectical behavior therapy skills are also taught.
 Approximately 30 hours of cognitive-behavioral therapy treatment is provided each week.
-The length of stay at the Obsessive-Compulsive Disorder Center is open-ended; the average length is approximately 50 days.
-Our overall goal is for patients to complete at least 70% of their hierarchy during their treatment stay before recommendation for step down to outpatient care is determined (50% of hierarchy if attending a partial hospitalization program specializing in ERP).
-See Sample Schedule.
+The length of stay at the Obsessive-Compulsive Disorder Center is open-ended; the average length is 50 days.
+Our overall goal is for patients to complete at least 70% of their hierarchy during their treatment stay before recommendation for step down to outpatient care is determined.
+See Sample Schedule (next page).